 Students will be assigned an advisor in their preferred field when they designate a major.
-Undecided students will be advised by the Registrar.
+Dual and Transient or non-degree-seeking students will be advised by the Registrar.
 Advisors are provided to assist students in planning course schedules each semester and to help in selecting the appropriate courses and electives that will best support the student's educational and vocational goals.
 In all instances, however, students are responsible for completing their program of study.
 Advisors cannot be held liable for student failure to meet specified program requirements.
 The college catalog should be studied carefully so that each student will be fully aware of all academic policies and procedures.